pviafore/CraftingInterpreters/challenges.md

 There is something to be said that it prevents user error for shadowing a function erroneously.
 I do like preventing users from making mistakes, but it is more mental model to handle things in two different ways.
 I probably would keep it the same.
 Very rarely do I try to swap the two at runtime (set a field to a method or vice versa).
 However, I make the mistake of accidentally shadowing a function.

+# Chapter 29

+1. How would you address fields stepping on each other when you inherit?

+I am a super strong believer that encapsulation is one of the best things that keep a codebase maintainable, and I've become partial to different visibility schemes.
+If I can designate variables as private, I would like to do so and have them not interfere with base classes.
+(This also helps with Liskov Substitution
+Principle, as well as reducing coupling -- derived classes are less likely to break when a variable in the base class changes).

+With the implementation choices we've made so far, I don't want to add too many more layers of indirection, so I'm going to adopt Python's name-mangling "private" access.
+Basically, if a field starts with a double under-score (__), then we are going to assume it is part of the class's private fields, and name mangle it so that it is namespaced into that class.

+ Check `compiler.cpp` with references to `manglePrivate`.

+ 2. How do langugaes like Ruby handle updating classes that are derived from while still maintaining efficient resource order.

+ Ruby maintains a global method cache, where upon determining resolution, it will cache that function call so that it doesn't have to scan inheritance chains anymore.
+However, when a base class is updated, the cache gets invalidated for any derived entities, which makes it easy to tell when functions need to update their resolution order.

+ 3. Use the inner() semantics of BETA instead of super()

+ See the branch cpplox-beta